 If you want to extend your trip, you can always do one day in Joshua Tree National Park.

-You could also head down to Costa Mesa, where you’ll find fewer crowds and plenty to do.
+You could also go down to Costa Mesa, where you’ll find fewer crowds and plenty to do.
 Make sure to check out some of the best places for brunch in Costa Mesa while you’re there.

 Looking for a longer drive?
 Check out my itinerary for a Seattle to San Diego road trip!